 John Henry Lewis UD15 Bob Olin, 1935

-Neither Blackburn’s misdeeds nor Cyclopean vision could deny a 21-year-old Lewis his title.
-John Henry Lewis slowly warmed to task, then battered Olin, a former New York stock broker.
+Neither Blackburn’s misdeeds nor Cyclopean vision could deny a 21-year-old Lewis his title, though.
+John Henry Lewis slowly warmed to task before battering champion Bob Olin, a former New York stock broker.
 Olin was staggered badly and almost out in both the 5th and 12th rounds, and a tired Lewis coasted his way to the light heavyweight championship.

 Ray Robinson UD10 Fritzie Zivic, 1941

-It was the great “Sugar” Ray Robinson’s 26th professional fight, and over 20,000 showed up at Madison Square Garden to see a future legend ply his trade.
-Fritzie Zivic was an ex-champion, but still a very viable one and not lacking in savvy.
+More than 20,000 spectators showed up at Madison Square Garden, paying to watch future legend “Sugar” Ray Robinson ply his trade in his 26th professional fight.
+Fritzie Zivic, an ex-champion, still fought with loads of savvy.
 AP reports said both Robinson and Zivic let their hands go freely, though Robinson, out-weighed by over six pounds, used his otherworldly hand and foot speed to snag the win.

 Though the win all but assured Robinson a crack at welterweight champion Freddie “Red” Cochrane, famed promoter Mike Jacobs immediately approached Robinson and Zivic to stage a rematch, which was held about three months later.
 It would be five years until Robinson was granted a title shot, as Cochrane’s service in the U.S. Navy meant climbing into the ring wasn’t a top priority.